Please wait...

 1946

-After the end of World War 2, Hartmann established its first international subsidiary in England,
+After the end of World War 2, Hartmann established its first international subsidiary in England, the Hartmann Fibre Company, in order to manufacture and sell egg packaging.

 The warehouse under construction.